 First, we have a look at the Avocado Toast.
 This is also considered a vegan, plant-based item on the Grand Floridian breakfast menu.

 The toast is described as avocados, fire-roasted tomatoes, and microgreens on multi-grain toast.
-The bread portion was really tasty topped with some melted buttery-spread.
-Then adorned with fresh slices of avocado and a few micro greens as a garnish.
+The bread portion was delicious topped with some melted buttery-spread, then adorned with fresh slices of avocado and a few microgreens as a garnish.

 This next dish was the superstar of this meal.
 Having eaten at the Grand Floridian Cafe many times prior, I knew the shrimp cocktail was a popular item.
 However, this version is different from what I’ve seen other guests receive on prior visits.
 Hopefully, it’s here to stay.
 I’d have a tough time not ordering it on a return visit.